 Great Golden Digger Wasp (Sphex ichneumoneus)

-Detailing the identifying qualities of the Great Golden Digger Wasp, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Great Golden Digger Wasp.

 Updated: 8/10/2017; Authored By Staff Writer; Content ©www.InsectIdentification.org

 The Great Golden Digger Wasp is a benign, gentle wasp currently being studied by scientists for its behavioral responses.

 Despite its vivid alarm coloration, the Great Golden Digger Wasp is not an aggressive species of wasp.
 They tend to mind their own business and can be found sipping on flower nectar during the summer, but in the early spring, females prepare to lay eggs.

 Females will dig into loose soil and create many deep tunnels.
 When established, she then covers them to hide their existence.
 A female will track a small insect and sting them to paralyze them, but not to kill them.
 Once the prey is immobile, she will clutch it antennae and her mandible (mouth parts) in order to fly it back to the tunnels.
 While in flight with her prey, it is not uncommon to see birds like robins or tanagers attempt to steal her meal from her by chasing her until she drops it.
 No other known species of Digger Wasp is known to be harassed by birds in this way.
 If the female is successful in returning to her tunnels with her catch, she will place the paralyzed prey aside to quickly inspect a tunnel.
 If it looks like it's still intact, she will pull the paralyzed insect, head first, down into it.
 She then lays an egg on the insect, exits the tunnel and covers it over again.
 She repeats this process for each tunnel.
 Unlike other wasps, she does not actively defend her nest.